Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Give each student a sticky note for the Exit Ticket.
-Instruct students to write a sentence with one of the following irregular verbs in past tense: meet, run, pay, sit.
+Instruct students to write a sentence with one of the following irregular verbs in past tense: meet, tell, run, hid, pay, sit.
 Remind them to circle the irregular verb in the sentence.
 Then, have them put the sticky note on a poster or on the board for review.

 Review and closing(2 minutes)